 Both The Twilight Zone (1959-1964) and The Dick Van Dyke Show (1961-1966), aired around the same time on CBS-TV.
 They each featured actors that were not born in my hometown of Binghamton, NY, but who grew up there, attending Binghamton Central High School in the same time frame.

-One, of course, was Rod Serling, creator and host of TZ.
-The other was Richard Deacon, the guy who played Mel Cooley, the put-upon producer of the Alan Brady Show, the fictitious variety show within the Van Dyke show, and not incidentally, Alan’s brother-in-law.
+One, of course, was Rod Serling, creator, and host of TZ.
+The other was Richard Deacon, the guy who played Mel Cooley, the put-upon producer of the Alan Brady Show, the fictitious variety show within the Van Dyke Show, and not incidentally, Alan’s brother-in-law.

 Richard Deacon was born in Philadelphia, PA on May 14, 1921.
-According to someone on a Binghamton list in Facebook, he eventually lived on Crary Street in Binghamton with his parents, Joseph and Ethel, and one sibling.
+According to someone on a Binghamton list on Facebook, he eventually lived on Crary Street in Binghamton with his parents, Joseph and Ethel, and one sibling.